 Inpatient vs. Outpatient Drug Rehab in Louisiana

-When searching for drug rehabs near me or alcohol rehabs near me, it’s important to keep in mind that you have two types of treatment options: Inpatient and outpatient.
+When searching for drug rehabs or alcohol rehabs, it’s important to keep in mind that you have two types of treatment options: Inpatient and outpatient.

 Inpatient rehab refers to residential care, where you’ll be admitted to a facility and live there throughout the length of your treatment program.
 These programs range from 30 days to 90 days, depending on the severity of your substance use disorder and needs.
 Since you’ll be living at the facility, you’ll be provided with a room and a bed (possibly a roommate), meals, and other amenities, depending on the type of facility.